tonywaiweb/tinymce-docs/ui-components/dialog.md

 keywords: dialog dialogapi api
 ---

-The Dialog API allows plugins to show dialogs (sometimes referred to as modals) in your application.
-The API supports the use of dynamic content for all aspects and is easily configurable/overridable.
+A dialog is a TinyMCE UI component and the dialog API allows plugins to create dialogs in the application.
+This API supports the use of dynamic content and is easily configurable and overridable.

 ## Use Cases

-* **Display simple information** (e.g., source code plugin, displays the HTML code from the content in the dialog).
+* **Display simple information** (e.g., the source code plugin displays the HTML code from content into the dialog).
-* **Display complex information** sections can be contained within tabs (e.g., help dialog or special chars dialog are tabbed dialogs).
+* **Display complex information** sections contained within tabs (e.g., help dialog or special character dialog are tabbed dialogs).
 * **Interactive dialogs** use web forms to collect interaction data and then apply the data  (e.g.: search and replace dialog, uses an input field.
-Where the input text will be used as the search key.)
+This input text is used as the search key.)

 ##  Types of Dialogs

 ### Simple

-The simple dialogs are used to display simple information, such as source code plugin, or the HTML code from the content in the dialog.
-These dialogs need a way to set the desired content into the dialog.
+Simple dialogs are used to display information, for example source code from the source code plugin.
+These dialogs use the API to pull the desired content into the dialog.

-A dialog is a TinyMCE UI component.
-You can use one of the many TinyMCE components inside your dialogs to fulfill a use case.
-For example, the `search` and `replace` dialog is made up of two input fields - two check boxes and five buttons.
-We compose components by using a configuration structure.
-The most basic configuration structure is this:
+The dialog components satisfy complex use cases due to their highly configurable design.
+For example, the `search` and `replace` dialog is made up of two input fields, two check boxes, and five buttons.
+The components are composed using a structured configuration.
+The following example implements a basic configuration structure:

 For example,